Novak Djokovic is trying to solve riddles at the US Open but is back in the 3rd round

 What else happened at the U.S. Open on Wednesday?

 No. 5 seed Jack Draper, a semifinalist in 2024, withdrew because of a lingering injury to his left arm.
-Winners included both of last year's runners-up — Jessica Pegula and Taylor Fritz — along with Alcaraz, Frances Tiafoe, 2021 champion Emma Raducanu, and Emma Navarro.
-No. 12 Casper Ruud, whose 0-3 record in Grand Slam finals includes a loss to Carlos Alcaraz at Flushing Meadows in 2022, was eliminated 6-4, 3-6, 3-6, 6-4, 7-5 by Raphael Collignon of Belgium.
+Winners included defending champion Aryna Sabalenka, both of last year's runners-up — Jessica Pegula and Taylor Fritz — along with Carlos Alcaraz, Ben Shelton, Frances Tiafoe, 2021 champion Emma Raducanu and Emma Navarro.
+No. 12 Casper Ruud, whose 0-3 record in Grand Slam finals includes a loss to Alcaraz at Flushing Meadows in 2022, was eliminated 6-4, 3-6, 3-6, 6-4, 7-5 by Raphael Collignon of Belgium.
 The 107th-ranked Collignon had never won a match at a major or played a five-setter until this tournament.
-Aryna Sabalenka and Ben Shelton played their second-round matches at night.

 Who is scheduled to play Thursday at Flushing Meadows?